 Cancer drugs do not always fit easily into a certain type of treatment.
 This is because some drugs work in more than one way and belong to more than one group.

 Checkpoint inhibitors are also described as a type of monoclonal antibody or targeted treatment.

 Our immune system protects us from disease, killing bacteria and viruses.
 One main type of immune cell that does this is called a T cell.

 Some cancer cells make high levels of proteins.
-These switch off T cells, when they should really be attacking the cancer cells.
-So the cancer cells manage to push a stop button on the immune system.
-The T cells can no longer recognise and kill cancer cells.
+These can switch off T cells, when they should really be attacking the cancer cells.
+So the cancer cells are pushing a stop button on the immune system.
+And the T cells can no longer recognise and kill cancer cells.